 Popmenu asked 374 restaurant owners/operators across the U.S. to identify the most time-consuming tasks they wish they could hire someone for.
 The top three answers?
 Managing marketing, answering phones and coordinating third-party deliveries.
 In this article, we’ll tell you how technology can serve as an extension of your team—working 24/7, 365 and empowering you to get back to what you love.

-3rd Party Order Aggregation
+Third-Party Order Aggregation

-Your website can and should be used as a marketing tool.
+Your website can, and should, be used as a marketing tool.
 After all, since 90% of guests research a restaurant before dining, shouldn’t your website be easy to find?
 Technology can support your restaurant’s website and help drive it higher on search results pages.

 Google ‘likes’ websites that are constantly updated, so dynamic, interactive online menus are one of the easiest ways to keep your website connected to relevant search queries.
-With a dynamic menu, every dish gets a unique URL, expanding the number of pages guests can find when looking for food near them.
+With an interactive menu, every dish gets a unique URL, expanding the number of pages guests can find when looking for food near them.
 Diners can also interact with dishes by liking them or leaving a review—all of which count as an update to the website which tells Google there is new and important information available on the page.
 To learn more about how having a website built for restaurants with search engines in mind can benefit your business, check out our client story with Master Pizza.

 Email & Text

 Email and text continue to be some of the best ways to connect with guests, as restaurants see an average email open rate of 20% and texts have an average open rate of 98%.
 However, sending personalized communications to a large list of diners is time-consuming and it can be difficult to know the perfect time to send the right message.
-That’s where automated remarketing can make a big difference for restaurant owners.
+That’s where smart messages can make a big difference for restaurant owners.

 Considering nearly half of consumers have tried a restaurant for the first time because of a social media post, it’s clear why social media is a pivotal piece to a restaurant’s marketing strategy.
 But finding the time to share a picture of your food on Instagram just before lunch hour or remembering to post about an upcoming event on Facebook can be difficult while you’re busy running your restaurant.
 That’s where social media management tools can be helpful.